 For a professional place to work or teleconference with a client, head to the well-equipped business centre.
 The centre offers waiting rooms, lounges with workstations, and internet.
 There are also meeting rooms and company offices.
 You will also have access to a restaurant, wellness centre, and VIP accommodation rooms.

-Location: Terminal 2
+Location: Terminal 1, level 1

-Opening hours: 24-hr
+Opening hours: 24 hours

 for access to departure times, security waiting times, Airport Wi-Fis, lounge access and more Barcelona International Airport (T1)